mightywomble/ai-runner/README.md

-# AI-Runner: Your Intelligent DevOps Assistant
+# Fysseree AIOps: Your Intelligent DevOps Assistant

 ## Summary of App

-AI-Runner is a web-based application designed to streamline DevOps operations by integrating AI-powered script generation, execution, and analysis with host management and pipeline automation.
+Fysseree AIOps is a web-based application designed to streamline DevOps operations by integrating AI-powered script generation, execution, and analysis with host management and pipeline automation.
 It provides a centralized platform for managing infrastructure tasks, automating workflows, and leveraging artificial intelligence to enhance efficiency and reduce manual effort.

 ## Meaning of App Name

-The name "AI-Runner" signifies the core functionality of the application: it's a platform that **runs** various scripts and automated tasks, heavily leveraging **Artificial Intelligence** (AI) to assist in generating, analyzing, and executing these operations.
-It implies an intelligent agent that executes commands and workflows.
+The name "Fysseree AIOps" signifies the core functionality of the application: "Fysseree" (meaning "intelligence" or "knowledge" in some contexts) combined with "AIOps" (Artificial Intelligence for IT Operations).
+It's a platform that **runs** various scripts and automated tasks, heavily leveraging **Artificial Intelligence** (AI) to assist in generating, analyzing, and executing these operations, implying an intelligent agent that executes commands and workflows to optimize IT operations.

 ## Purpose of App

-The primary purpose of AI-Runner is to empower DevOps engineers, system administrators, and developers with tools to:
+The primary purpose of Fysseree AIOps is to empower DevOps engineers, system administrators, and developers with tools to:

 -   **Generate scripts quickly:** Use natural language prompts to create Bash, Python, or Ansible scripts.